Note: The original piece was historically dishonest and has therefore been watered down to its general points.

 Everyone has love and fear within them.
 For all people, each intention comes from one place: either love, or fear.
 Darkworkers and lightworkers see relative uniformity of either fear or love among their intentions.
 The non-polarized use love and fear too, though they are sloppier and less effective than their polarized counterparts.

-But then there are people like me who have stepped up to the polarity plate yet aren’t incredibly extraordinary, and who still get mixed up in the opposite pole a good deal of the time.
+But then there are people like me who have just stepped up to the polarity plate and are not yet incredibly extraordinary, and who still get mixed up in the opposite pole a good deal of the time.
 For this reason I prefer to think of polarization as a process of moving toward either pure love or pure fear, and it is for the reason of my progress toward love and my intention to continue this progress that I consider myself polarized.

 So, I may be an example of a polarized person who looks non-polarized.
 On the flipside there is what I like to call the angry do-gooder, who militantly rallies to the cause of what he knows not.
 It’s a “rebel without a cause.”
 He insists on peace yet is himself far from it.
 He bears hatred for all who oppose his saintly values.
 He has a misguided, fear-based ranting for love.